Mixces/Mixces/README.md

 - 👋 Hi, I’m @Mixces
-- 🌱 I’m currently learning Kotlin
+- 🌱 Java developer
+- 🦨 Old Animations Mod developer for Cheatbreaker and Polyfrost
-- 📫 How to reach me- Discord: mixces star#0123
+- 📫 Discord: mixces

 <!---
 Mixces/Mixces is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.